PARTNERS IN RESEARCH AND KNOWLEDGE

 Leiden University enjoys a world-wide reputation for its expertise on Asia and for its Asian collections.
 To coincide with the official opening of The Asian Library in September 2017, the International Institute for Asian Studies (IIAS), LeidenAsiaCentre (LAC) and the Shared Taste Project at Leiden University hosted a Summer School devoted to the academic study of Asian Food for MA/PhD students and early career scholars.

+Due to sudden unforeseen circumstances, unfortunately Tuesday's 'Aging Japan' conference has to be postponed.
+We will inform you soon with a new date, most likely in February 2018.
 Japan is rapidly aging.
 Currently one in eight Japanese is older than 75, and predictions indicate that by 2030 nearly one-third of Japanese will belong to the elderly category.
 This rapid demographic shift is not an isolated Japanese phenomenon, but rather a sign of a global trend.
 The Netherlands, too, is faced with a growing elderly population.Meer weten »